canyon289/bayesian-model-evaluation/lessonplans/1_BayesianRefresher.md

 ### Student Do: Fit your own model (15 minutes)
 Ask students to fit their own models.
 Provide a list of suggestions from easy to complex.
-Possible models from easy to hard
+Possible models from easy to hard.
+Students should start from a framework where the model is either defined in code, or defined in statistics so they are able to execute the models without needing to define parameterization or code themselves.

 * Standard Coin Flipping
 * Coin Flipping where coin is picked from random from set of 3 coins